Osgoode-Queens/NLP_Read_Before_You_Agree/README.md

 Should a platform or APP being developed in order to combine the ToS vectorand user’s vector, where the user can customize their comfortable level and preferences through a well-designed survey.
 In the current phase, both the user’s survey and the transformation logic for the user’s vector are still in prototype.

 The ultimate platform should be able to do the followings:

-1.Have an inventory of as many companies’ ToS as possible 2.Have an input access for user to copy/paste the ToS they want to check 3.Well-designed survey which can reflects user’s punitive comfort zone/preferences 4.A logic to transform the survey result to a customized user vector 5.Our current model for vectorizing the given ToS 6.Our current mathematic logic to compare ToS’s vector and user’s vector and give related recommendations
+<b> 1.Have an inventory of as many companies’ ToS as possible </br>
+<b> 2.Have an input access for user to copy/paste the ToS they want to check </br>
+<b> 3.Well-designed survey which can reflects user’s punitive comfort zone/preferences>/b>
+4.A logic to transform the survey result to a customized user vector 5.Our current model for vectorizing the given ToS 6.Our current mathematic logic to compare ToS’s vector and user’s vector and give related recommendations